SpaceVim/SpaceVim/docs/development.md

 ## Contributing code

-The source code of spacevim is hosted at [git repository](../git/repos/SpaceVim/).
+The source code of spacevim is hosted at [github](https://github.com/SpaceVim/SpaceVim).
 Code and documentation contributions of any kind are welcome.

 ### License